Evaporation pond: Design and operation

 Location of the evaporation pond should be considered for optimal results.
-Evaporation ponds are designed to be effective in areas with high amounts of solar radiation ,high temperatures, and low wind levels.
-Evaporation ponds operate best at shallow depths which require a large amount of land usage.A shallow pond covering greater surface area will result in faster rates of evaporation.
-Evaporation pond liners that range in quality and cost are used to prevent contamination.
-Evaporation pond liners are categorized as geomembrane, constructed bentonite clay, or natural clay.
+Evaporation will be higher in places with high amounts of solar radiation, high temperatures, and low wind levels.
+Since evaporation ponds operate best with greater surface area of evaporation, large amount of land is required, so low quality, low cost land is betterA shallow pond covering greater surface area will result in faster rates of evaporation.

+An evaporation pond has shallow depths and, to prevent contamination of the environment from its content, a range of pond liners are used, categorized as geomembrane, constructed bentonite clay, or natural clay.
 Each pond liner is prone to leakage and requires regular maintenance.
 The contents of the evaporation pond depend on the use, the evaporation pond will contain water and the desired contents hoping to be extracted.
-The desired contents range from waste to minerals.
-The sun will promote evaporation of water from the pond.
-The remaining contents are either stored or extracted.
+The desired contents range from waste to minerals, and the remaining contents are either stored or extracted.

 Health impacts

-Evaporation ponds, when not maintained, leak contaminated contents into the environment which directly effect human and animal health.
+Evaporation ponds, when not maintained, may leak contaminated contents into the environment which directly effect human and animal health.
 The contents within the evaporation pond can be found to contaminate surrounding soil and surrounding water sources.
 Contaminated water can contain sources of chemicals and hard metals like selenium which in accumulation can be toxic when ingested by humans or animals.
 Employees working directly with the evaporation ponds may experience acute health conditions like dry skin and irritation from close contact of contents within the pond.